 Best Relationship Therapy Methods (for People Who Hate Therapy)

 If you're skeptical of traditional counseling, you're not alone.
-Many "tech-brain" couples struggle with the open-ended nature of talk therapy.
-We wanted frameworks.
-We wanted tools.
+A lot of people struggle with the open-ended nature of talk therapy.
+We wanted something more concrete.
+We wanted simple tools.

 Here are the "non-traditional" methods that actually moved the needle for us: